skyshore2001/symfind/__README__.txt

 (Perl version *symfind.pl* uses perl-style Regexp.
 Thus, "." is a magic char in Regexp, you should use "\.cpp$" instead.)

-Search in folder: xxx/ ~
+Search in path: xxx/ ~
 For files, pattern that ends with "/" means search folder name: >
 	> f ace thirdparty/
 	(files that contain "ace" and in a folder that contains "thirdparty")

+For symbols, pattern that ends with "/" means search file name or folder name: >
+	> s ::CreateObject$ f .h/ source/
+	(member function "CreateObject" defined in header files (.h/) and under folder "source")

 Search symbol kind~
 For symbols, the result lists symbol names and kinds.
 To filter the result by